zainhoda/graphql-ui/README.md

 - [ ] Enum types in forms
 - [ ] Additional types
 - [ ] Use RemoteData package https://package.elm-lang.org/packages/krisajenkins/remotedata/latest/
-- [ ] Get rid of config.json and instead pass it through flags so that it's runtime-configurable
+- [x] Get rid of config.json and instead pass it through flags so that it's runtime-configurable
 - [ ] TODO: EverySet type?
 - [ ] Use GraphQL Descriptions in Form Inputs and maybe Table tooltips

+## Edit View
+- [ ] Config flag to set edit_mode = true
+- [ ] Display the JSON of the config in edit mode
+- [ ] On edit mode, certain config fields are editable directly

 ## Linking UI Elements
 - [ ] List (Tab, Form)